rodrigogalura/tuner/docs/basic-features/search.md

 {% include features.html %}

-## Search (`search[column]`)
+## Search (`search[field]`)

-The **searching** feature allows clients to perform keyword-based searches across defined columns.
+The **searching** feature allows clients to perform keyword-based searches across defined fields.
 It’s useful for implementing search bars or global search functionalities in applications.

 **You can use:**
 - `term` → match anywhere